 Oliver: “Okay, I see your point, but things always seem so hard that I just feel like giving up.”

 Monk: “That which we persist in doing becomes easier, not that the task itself has become easier, but that our ability to perform it has improved.”

 How can this help me moving forward?

 Oliver: “So what you’re saying is that through the act of persistence things will become easier.
 I think I get that.
 It’s like a skill.
-I persist through something and eventually I learn more about what works and doesn’t work and as a result I get better.
+I persist through something and eventually I learn more about what works and doesn’t work and as a result, I get better.
 But… but I’m afraid.
-I guess I’m afraid of making a mistakes, and of failure.”
+I guess I’m afraid of making a mistake, and of failure.”

 Monk: “There is no failure for the man who realizes his power, who never knows when he is beaten; there is no failure for the determined endeavor, the conquerable will.
 There is no failure for the man who gets up every time he falls, who rebounds like a rubber ball, who persists when everyone else gives up, who pushes on when everyone else turns back.”

 I think I can do this…